 Hi, I’m June.
 I’m a senior female Shih Tzu.
 I’m about 10 years old and 13 pounds.
 Since living in my foster home, I’ve been learning all about how nice life can be, and now I’m ready to find a family of my very own to pamper me during my retirement.

 I do best sleeping in my own bed in your bedroom at night because being near my humans makes me feel safe.
-Because of my age, I have some diminished vision; you can mostly tell that I struggle when it’s darker.
-For that reason, I don’t need to be in a home with flights of stairs unless you secure them with a gate.
-I can go up them fine, but I need you to keep an eye on me going down because I’m still learning how to do that.
+Because of my age, I have some diminished vision; you can mostly tell that I struggle with that when it’s darker.
+Just turn on a light for me, and I’ll navigate fine.
+I don’t need to be in a home with flights of stairs unless you secure them with a gate.
+I can go up them fine, but I need you to keep an eye on me as I go down as I learn to handle them.

 I have a condition called dry eye where I do not make enough tears to keep my eyes comfortable.
 To keep my eyes as healthy as possible, I have drops and eye cream that will need to be administered daily.
-I’m not a fan of it though, and use my paws to push your hands away.
-My foster parents don’t have a problem though because my foster mom puts them in while my foster dad holds me, and I don’t mind that so much.
+I am now tolerating my eye medicine, and let my foster mom put in my drops while my foster dad holds me.
 The meds will cost about $50 every 2-3 months.
-I’m spayed, microchipped, and up-to-date on my flea and heartworm preventative and my vaccines.
+I’m spayed, microchipped, and up-to-date on my flea and heartworm preventative.
 I may be older and need some medication every day, but my foster parents say that shouldn’t scare you away from giving a sweet funny little girl a good home!
 It doesn’t seem like I’ve had a lot of human attention, because I love to soak up your snuggles and time.
 My adoption fee is $100.